-The Audit Committee shall consist of three or more directors, as determined by the Board, each of whom shall satisfy the independence and other membership requirements under applicable Nasdaq Stock Market rules, as then in effect, and any applicable SEC rules or regulations.
-Each member of the Committee must be able to read and understand fundamental financial statements, including the Corporation's balance sheet, income statement and cash flow statement.
-At least one member of the Committee must have past employment experience in financing or accounting, requisite professional certification in accounting or other comparable experience or background that leads to financial sophistication.
-At least one member of the Committee must be an "audit committee financial expert" under the standards established by the SEC.
+The Audit Committee shall consist of three or more directors, as determined by the Board, each of whom shall (i) satisfy the independence and other membership requirements under applicable Nasdaq Stock Market rules, as then in effect, and any applicable SEC rules or regulations and (ii) not have participated in the preparation of the financial statements of the Corporation or a current subsidiary of the Corporation at any time during the past three years.
+Each member of the Audit Committee must be able to read and understand fundamental financial statements, including the Corporation's balance sheet, income statement and cash flow statement.
+At least one member of the Audit Committee must have past employment experience in financing or accounting, requisite professional certification in accounting or other comparable experience or background that leads to financial sophistication.
+At least one member of the Audit Committee must be an "audit committee financial expert" under the standards established by the SEC.
 A person who satisfies the definition of audit committee financial expert will be presumed to have financial sophistication.
-The Board, after due consideration of the recommendation of the Nomination and Governance Committee, shall appoint the members of the Committee and designate its chair.
+The Board, after due consideration of the recommendation of the Nomination and Governance Committee, shall appoint the members of the Audit Committee and designate its Chair.
+The Board may remove any member from the Committee at any time with or without cause.